 - Commentaries on All India Radio during Bhadrachalam’s Sita Rama Kalyanam and Brahmotsavam festivals.

 - On Ugadi, he used to recite the Panchanga Sravanam (Almanac Reading).

-- He also hosted Dharma Sandehalu and Dharma Sookshmalu where he answers questions regarding the Puranas, Shastras and various aspects of Hinduism.
+- He also hosted Dharma Sandehalu and Dharma Sookshmalu, where he answered questions regarding the Puranas, Shastras, and various aspects of Hinduism.
 This show was telecasted on Doordarshan and was re-telecasted on Sri Venkateswara Bhakti Channel.

 - Vyaakhyatha for Sri Vari Brahmotsavam and Kalyanam.

 - Srisaila Mallikarjuna Kalyana Vyakhyanam on Shiva Ratri.